Shareholder value: History

-On August 12, 1981, Jack Welch made a speech at The Pierre Hotel in New York City called "Growing Fast in a Slow-Growth Economy", which is often acknowledged as the "dawn of the shareholder-value movement".
-Welch did not mention the term "shareholder value", but outlined his beliefs in selling underperforming businesses and cutting costs to increase profits faster than global economic growth.
+Jack Welch, CEO of General Electric, made a speech in 1981 entitled Growing Fast in a Slow-Growth Economy, which is often acknowledged as the "dawn of the shareholder-value movement".
+Welch did not mention the term shareholder value, but outlined his beliefs in selling underperforming businesses and cutting costs to increase profits faster than global economic growth.
 In the United Kingdom in 1983, Brian Pitman became CEO of Lloyds Bank and sought to clarify the governing objective for the company.
 The following year, he set return on equity as the key measure of financial performance and set a target for every business within the bank to achieve a return that exceeded its cost of equity.

-The management consulting firms Stern Stewart, Marakon Associates, and Alcar pioneered value-based management (VBM), also known as managing for value (MFV), in the 1980s based on the academic work of Joel Stern, Dr. Bill Alberts, and Professor Alfred Rappaport.
-In "Creating Shareholder Value: The New Standard for Business Performance", published in 1986, Rappaport argued that "the ultimate test of corporate strategy, indeed the only reliable measure, is whether it creates economic value for shareholders".
-Other consulting firms including McKinsey and BCG developed VBM approaches.
-Value-based management became prominent during the late 1980s and 1990s.
+In Creating Shareholder Value: The New Standard for Business Performance, published in 1986, Alfred Rappaport argued that "the ultimate test of corporate strategy, indeed the only reliable measure, is whether it creates economic value for shareholders".
+During the late 1980s, the management consulting firm Stern Stewart & Co revised the computation of residual income with a large number of accounting adjustments; the firm named this concept Economic Value Added (EVA) and trademarked it in 1989.
+The consulting firms Stern Stewart, Marakon Associates, and Alcar pioneered value-based management (VBM) based on the academic work of - respectively - Joel Stern, Bill Alberts, and Alfred Rappaport.
+Value-based management became prominent during the 1990s, and other management consulting firms including McKinsey and BCG developed VBM approaches.